Should I Do Tax Planning?Duluth, Georgia Christian CPA Firm Advises on Year End Tax Planning

 - Try to keep your inventory as low as possible on December 31st.
 Since you are taxed based on the value of your goods in stock, it makes sense to minimize your inventory.

 - Accrual-based taxpayers may want to consider delaying end of December billing until early January.
-Since income is recognized when it is billed, you can delay the tax effects from 2012 until 2013.
+Since income is recognized when it is billed, you can delay the tax effects from this year until next year.

 - There is still time to set up a qualified retirement plan.
 A defined-benefit plan can be a good way to reduce taxes while preparing for your retirement.